FayeKs/Faye-s-Desktop-Portfolio/README.md

 * Calculator: A simple calculator app available on the desktop.
 * Shutdown/Reboot Buttons: Fun buttons to simulate shutting down or rebooting the desktop.

-# Faye's Desktop Portfolio

-Faye's Desktop Portfolio is an interactive, desktop environment-styled portfolio designed to showcase my work in a fun and dynamic way.
-It includes various desktop features like modals, draggable windows, a tic-tac-toe game, taskbars, widgets, and more.

 ## Technology used